ZincSoft/catnet-rfcs/rfc-3-cnmp-protocol-v0.md

 CNMPv0

 # Introduction
 The CNMP (Catnet Non-application Message Protocol) protocol is used as a device for sending information and error messages from a sender to a receiver.
-The data transmitted through this protocol is not necessarily useless to the end user, only the Catnet module that underlies it.
-It should not be used to transmit data that is relevant to the user without *very good reason* (and instead should go over an application layer protocol such as ATP/UTP).
+The data transmitted through this protocol is not necessarily useless to the end-user, only the Catnet module that underlies it.
+It should not be used to transmit data relevant to the user without *excellent reason* (and instead should go over an application layer protocol such as ATP/UTP).

-This protocol is used for denoting errors (such as if a host could not be reached or if a service in unavailable) and sending/broadcasting information and requests.
-Such requests may be an echo request (a ping, request) or a router broadcast (information).
+This protocol is used for denoting errors (such as if a host could not be reached or if a service is unavailable) and sending/broadcasting information and requests.
+Such requests may be an echo request (a ping/request) or a router broadcast (information).

 ## Terminology

 ### Error
-An error that was encountered trying to fullfil another protocol (excluding CNMP). *A CNMP error should never be sent as a response to a CNMP error*
+An error was encountered trying to fulfil another protocol (excluding CNMP). *A CNMP error should never be sent as a response to a CNMP error*

 ### Information Request
 Information (information in the form of the CNMP protocol) that requests information.

 ### Information Send
-Information that is sent in response to information (from any protocol, including CNMP).
+Information is sent in response to information (from any protocol, including CNMP).

 ## Motivation
 CNMR is a protocol that uses CP intending to deliver simple messages about the requested state of the network or the failure of packet routing/delivery.

 ## Scope
 While CNMP technically uses IP, it is used in part to diagnose and describe errors relating to it.
-As such, for clarity, it is described as being on the network layer.
+For clarity, it is described as being on the network layer.

 CNMP is very closely tied to the CP protocol (RFC 1).

 ## Interface
-Here are *some* examples concerning the two main use cases for this protocol.
+Here are *some* examples concerning the two prominent use cases for this protocol.

 ### Error Denoting